Tsatsi/tsatsi.github.io/_posts/2019-06-06-you-need-a-plan.md

 The reason I mention this is because the commitment has made me realise I need a plan.
 As much as I consider myself agile and flexible, there are times when I just don't have the words to say or write or don't feel like delivering or releasing any of my work and during those times it helps to have a plan.

-I am going to touch on two values from the manifesto which in my opinion seem to be the most misinterpreted.
+In this post I am going to touch on two values from the agile manifesto which in my opinion seem to be the most misinterpreted.
 <!–-break-–>

 ## Background